jrlarsen/GetProgramming/README.md

 * 1.5 Further examples: depth through breadth

 ### Chapter 2 – Variables
-* 2.1 Storing and using information
+* 2.1 What is a variable?
-* 2.2 Variables and values
+* 2.2 Declaring variables and assigning values
-* 2.3 Listing items with arrays
+* 2.3 Variable names
-* 2.3 Organizing with objects and properties
+* 2.4 Adventure Game - player variables

 ### Chapter 3 – Objects
 * 3.1 A need for organization